4d/docs/docs/API/emailObjectClass.md

 * $seen - Indicates a message has been read
 * $flagged - Indicates a message has been marked for special attention (e.g., Urgent)
 * $answered - Indicates a message has been replied to
+* $deleted - Indicates a message to delete

 #### Example